hbhavsar1002/AZ-900/README.md

 ### AZ-900
 Microsoft Azure AZ-900 Exam Study Material

-#### The word document contains all the study material I used to pass my AZ-900 exam in 2 weeks
+#### The word documents contain all the study material I used to pass my AZ-900 exam in 2 weeks